reflexcameras/reflexcamera/RMA.md

 ## How the service works

-Contact us via the form on this webpage https://reflexcameras.co.uk/index.html#contact and provide an estimate of the total size of all video files (in GB).
+Contact us via the <a href="/index.html#contact">contact</a> form on our webpage and provide an estimate of the total size of all video files (in GB).
 A rough estimate \- such as the total used space occupied by video files on your drive \- is sufficient.

 **For small projects** \- Upload your files to **Google Drive** using the link we provide.